Wackelzahn/RPI_VenusOS_Carrier/README.md

       ```
       if both can0 and can1 are running.
 	  Alternatively check in the Venus GUI, go to SETTINGS and SERIVCES. can0 and can1 should be up and running.
          Check under SETTINGS, I/O if analog Inputs are up and running.
 Configure to your like.
-    (pictures [front](Pictures/Test Carrier Front.jpg) shows a connected LM331 on Channel 0:4, activate and check the Device list for working temperature).
+      (picture[front](Pictures/Test Carrier Front.jpg) shows a connected LM331 on Channel 0:4, activate and check the Device list for working temperature).
 14)	Proceed with the installation of **SetupHelper[^2]**

 	having root access through SHL or WinCP,